 Constenla-Villoslada, who is originally from a coastal region of Northwest Spain, has lived in Washington DC for the past three years.
 She says that a trait of her home region’s culture is that people tend to be very multifaceted.
 “I’ve done so many eclectic things in my life: horseback riding, sailing, learning how to make clothes from scratch, volunteering as a full-time cook in a children’s summer camp, climbing…the list goes on.
 You have to try everything at least twice!”
 She’s especially excited about her latest adventure: becoming an I School Ph.D. student.

-Gifts to the Steven Weber Futures Fellowship Fund for Digital Security and Trust directly support School of Information graduate students who pursue foresight-focused research for healthier and more trustworthy information ecosystems.
+Gifts to the Steven Weber Futures Fellowship Fund directly support School of Information graduate students who pursue foresight-focused research for healthier and more trustworthy information ecosystems.

 If you have questions about how to honor Steve with a gift to the Steven Weber Futures Fellowship Fund, please contact I School Senior Director of Philanthropy, Shanti Corrigan.